orsonteodoro/gcf2/README.md

 Use `<path> --help`, `<path> --version`, or `<exe_path>` to see the violation or missing symbol problem.

-The script has several environment varables to control scanning, reporting, and analysis and are found at the top of the script.
+The script has several environment variables to control scanning, reporting, and analysis and are found at the top of the script.
 Example:

 `ANALYSIS=1 GEN_LOG=1 CHECK_NO_ARGS=1 CHECK_HELP=0 CHECK_VERSION=0 ./scan-cfied-broken-binaries`